hiive/Zertz3D/data/docs/reference/zertz_rules.md

 ## Special Cases

 1. If the pool is empty before anyone wins, continue playing using your **captured marbles**.
 As with the pool, you may choose any color from your captures on your turn.
 2. If every ring becomes occupied before a win condition is met, the player who filled the final vacant ring wins by claiming the now-isolated board.
 3. If both players repeat the same sequence of moves indefinitely, the game is declared a tie.
+4. **Tournament Rule:** If all marbles are placed on the board and the current player hasn't captured any marbles yet, this indicates prohibited player collaboration.
+In official tournament play, both players lose the game (ties are not permitted).

 ---